DenverCoderOne/siema/README.md

-# Siema - Lightweight and simple carousel with no dependencies
+# Siemano - Lightweight and simple carousel with no dependencies

-This is a maintained fork of [Siema](https://github.com/pawelgrzybek/siema) by [Paweł Grzybek](https://github.com/pawelgrzybek).
+**This is a maintained fork of [Siema](https://github.com/pawelgrzybek/siema) by [Paweł Grzybek](https://github.com/pawelgrzybek).**

-Full docs with examples: [https://denvercoderone.github.io/siema/](https://denvercoderone.github.io/siema/).
+Full docs with examples: [https://denvercoderone.github.io/siemano/](https://denvercoderone.github.io/siema/).

-Siema is a lightweight (only 3kb gzipped) carousel plugin with no dependencies and no styling.
+Siemano is a lightweight (only 3kb gzipped) carousel plugin with no dependencies and no styling.
 As Brad Frost once said, "do that shit yourself".
-It is 100% open source and [available on GitHub](https://github.com/DenverCoderOne/siema).
+It is 100% open source and [available on GitHub](https://github.com/DenverCoderOne/siemano).
 It is free to use on personal and commercial projects.
 Use it with your favorite module bundler or by manually injecting the script into your project.

 ## Installation